New Malden to Twickenham Renewals

 A wheel timber is a long wooden beam that the tracks sit on top of when they go over a bridge, as opposed to the bed of rocks and stones on normal ground.

-We will be replacing the old wheel timbers with new synthetic wheel timbers which are more durable than the old ones, lasting a further 30 years.
+We replaced the old wheel timbers with new synthetic wheel timbers which are more durable than the old ones, lasting a further 30 years.
 They also use less wood, reducing the need for tree felling.

-We will also be renewing the level crossing on Percy Road in Hampton.
+We also renewed the level crossing on Percy Road in Hampton.

-We are renewing the wheel timbers under the track because many of the current wheel timbers are old and no longer fit for purpose.
-By renewing the wheel timbers with lighter, more weather resistant blocks, we are creating a better more sustainable railway, as the new blocks last 30 years longer than the current blocks.
+We renewed the wheel timbers under the track because many of the current wheel timbers were old and no longer fit for purpose.
+By renewing the wheel timbers with lighter, more weather resistant blocks, we have created a better more sustainable railway, as the new blocks last 30 years longer than the current blocks.
 The better durability means we expend less CO2 maintaining them throughout their 50 year lives.

 Our renewals to the line will help avoid faults causing delays, improving the reliability of the line.